 The next day, I made tacos for lunch and the following day, we added potatoes and eggs for some breakfast burritos. (pictured below).
 Over the weekend, I used up the last of the pico de gallo to make migas.

 I’ve listed all of these components in the recipe below – use it as a template and adjust quantities to suit your own family’s needs.
 If you want the taco “meat” to last all week, double it!
 And as always, feel free to riff off of these ingredients.
-Add rice to make burrito bowls or switch up the veggie situation – one night we poured the cilantro sauce over black bean and rice bowls with grilled broccoli.
+Add rice to make burrito bowls or switch up the veggie situation – one night we poured the cilantro sauce over black bean and brown rice bowls with grilled broccoli.

 Let me know if you have any go-to dinner ideas for two!

 - 1 tablespoon extra-virgin olive oil